Karthi

+film Aayutha Ezhuthu (2004).
+He debuted as a lead actor with Paruthiveeran (2007).
+Karthi is a recipient of three Filmfare Awards South and a Tamil Nadu State Film Award.

+After a three-year hiatus from acting, he then returned to star in films such as Aayirathil Orvuan, Paiyaa and Naan Mahaan Alla, all three of which were released in 2010.
+He then continued to star in films such as Siruthai (2011), Saguni (2012), Alex Pandian (2013), All In All Azhagu Raja (2013) and Biriyani (2013).

+Karthi has starred in several well-known Indian films, portraying an impulsive and short-tempered working-class man in Madras (2014), a paroled convict-turned-caretaker in bilingual comedy-drama film Oopiri / Thozha, and in dual roles as the titular protagonist and the antagonist in Kaashmora (both in 2016).
+He starred as the titular character in Theeran Adhigaaram Ondru (2017), for which he received a Filmfare Awards South award, as Dilli in Kaithi (2019), as Vallavaraiyan Vandiyadevan in Ponniyin Selvan: I (2022) and its sequel (2023), and also starred in the spy-thriller film Sardar (2022).

-Early life and family
+Early life

-Karthi was born Karthik Sivakumar on 25 May 1977 in Madras (now Chennai), Tamil Nadu, India.
+Karthi was born as Karthik Sivakumar on 25 May 1977 in Madras (now Chennai), Tamil Nadu, India to actor Sivakumar and his wife Lakshmi.
+He has two siblings; an elder brother, Suriya, who was already an established actor at the time of Karthi's film debut, and a younger sister, Brindha, who is a singer in Tamil cinema.
+Tamil film actress Jyothika is Karthi's sister-in-law.

 He completed his elementary and secondary school education at Padma Seshadri Bala Bhavan and St. Bede's Anglo Indian Higher Secondary School, Chennai.
 He gained a bachelor's degree in mechanical engineering from Crescent Engineering College, Chennai.
 After graduation, he worked as an Engineering consultant in Chennai and considered higher studies abroad.
 "I was earning about ₹ 5000 per month and found the work monotonous.
 That was when I thought, I should do something more", he recalled in an interview.
 Karthi got a scholarship for his higher studies in the United States, and enrolled at Binghamton University, New York, where he earned his Master of Science in industrial engineering.
 While pursuing his master's degree, he also took elective courses on filmmaking.
 During his stay in New York, Karthi worked as a part-time graphic designer.
 He then decided to pursue a career in filmmaking; he attended two courses in basic filmmaking at State University of New York.
 He stated: "I always knew I wanted to be in films, but I did not know exactly what I wanted to do.
 I loved movies and watched a lot of them.
 But my father insisted that I get a good education before I joined the film industry".